Olympic tattoo: Origin

 The interlocking rings symbolizing the Olympic Games, and later featured in the tattoo, were proposed by Pierre de Coubertin in 1913 and first used in the 1920 Summer Olympics in Antwerp, Belgium.
 Around six decades later, in the 1980s, the rings began appearing in tattoos.
-The American swimmer Chris Jacobs is commonly credited as the first individuals to receive the Olympic tattoo.
+The American swimmer Chris Jacobs is commonly credited as the first individual to receive the Olympic tattoo.
 Jacobs reported feeling inspired after seeing a tattoo of the Canadian Gold Maple Leaf on a fellow swimmer.
 The Olympic tattoo became popular among American swimmers and then broadly adopted by members of other sports across countries.
 Journalist Rick Maese explained the appeal of the tattoo in The Washington Post:

 Many plan the tattoo long before the competition.
 Others can’t resist the pull.
 The ink is a calling card for an exclusive club with a membership that never expires.

 The tattoo has been described as a rite of passage for those who qualify for the Games.
 Obtaining the tattoo has also acted as a driving factor for athletes.
 Swimmer Missy Franklin was quoted in Reuters as saying: "I've seen [the tattoos] on all the other athletes and it's so cool.
 I've used it as my motivation".
 While the tattoo is most common among athletes, some people who did not compete in the Games also chose to get the tattoo, such as the parents of Olympians.
 Olympic archer Brady Ellison stated: "I feel like the Olympic rings is the one tattoo that only we can get".